Resources

 Separate Your Financial Accounts

-Checking Account
+1. Rental Property Checking Account

-Savings Account
+2. Rental Property Savings Account

-A dedicated savings account for your rental property is useful for two reasons.
-One, if you self-manage your property, most state landlord/tenant laws require that tenant security deposits are maintained in a separate, and dedicated, savings account.
-Some states also mandate that landlords track and return any interest earned from the tenant's security deposit.
-As a practical operation, this also ensures you do not accidentally spend the deposit.
+A dedicated savings account for your rental property is helpful for two reasons.
+One, if you self-manage your property, most state landlord/tenant laws require that tenant security deposits be maintained in a separate, dedicated savings account.

-Tracking Rental Income
+Track Rental Property Income

-Start here: A Guide for the Unexpected Military Landlord
+Start Here: A Guide for the Unexpected Military Landlord

-Tracking Rental Expenses
+Track Rental Property Expenses

 Operating Expenses vs. Capital Expenses: What's the Difference?

-In the eyes of the IRS, not all rental expenses are created equal, particularly when it comes to ordinary repairs versus Capital Expenses.
-This is because an "ordinary repair" (or Operating Expense) is fully deducted as an expense in the year it was incurred
+In the eyes of the IRS, not all rental expenses are created equal, particularly when it comes to ordinary repairs versus capital expenses.
+This is because an "ordinary repair" (or Operating Expense) is fully deducted as an expense in the year it was incurred.

-Cash flow is determined by taking:
+Cash flow is determined by:

 Gross income